 In addition to the above analysis, the relationship between baseline values of MWT, NTproBNP, cTNI, and progression/response was evaluated in an effort to determine whether these parameters at baseline may be useful in predicting treatment outcome.
-Efficacy outcomes were evaluated at an α = 0.10 using 2-sided tests.
+Efficacy outcomes were evaluated at an $\alpha$ = 0.10 using 2-sided tests.

 Safety analysis-Hematology and biochemistry results were subject to RMANCOVA, using the pretreatment value as a covariate.
 Treatment group, time, and time by treatment group interaction were included in the statistical model as fixed effects, and site, site by treatment, and site by treatment by time interactions were included as random effects.
 Given only 3 time points post-treatment for the clinical pathology outcomes, a compound symmetric structure was assumed for the covariance matrix.
-Where the interaction was statistically significant, within-time differences between treatment groups were evaluated using an $\alpha{unadjusted} = 0.10$.
-Where the interaction was assessed.
+Where the interaction was statistically significant, within-time differences between treatment groups were evaluated using an $\alpha{\text{unadjusted}} = 0.10$ .
+Where the interaction was not significant, the main effect of treatment was assessed.
 Least-squares means and SEs were used to summarize the findings.
 Safety outcomes were evaluated at an $\alpha = 0.10$ using 2-sided tests.